The browser you are using is not supported. Please consider using a modern browser.

 About Yoga Alliance

 Founded in 1999, Yoga Alliance is a member-based, non-profit organization that serves yoga schools and teachers across the globe, providing world-recognized, best-in-class credentials and unifying its members around a shared ethical commitment.
-Yoga Alliance’s goal is to support and foster the high-quality, safe, accessible, and equitable teaching of yoga.
+Yoga Alliance’s goal is to support and foster the high-quality, safe, and accessible teaching of yoga.
 In addition, Yoga Alliance delivers a strong value proposition to its members through community-building initiatives, educational resources, advocacy efforts, and social impact programs.
 For more information, visit yogaalliance.org.

 The Latest